 Solomon asked God for an understanding heart in order to rule over (judge) God’s people and to be able to discern between good and evil.
 When he asked for this kind of wisdom this showed that Solomon already had a degree of understanding to even know to ask for this.
 I wonder how many of us would have asked for this particular gift out of all the thousands of things we could choose to have given to us if we were given the chance to ask God for any one thing we might desire.

-Biblical understanding is the ability to see through a spiritual lens which gives us the ability to understand spiritual concepts but also to be able to discern people, things, and situations clearly and intelligently from a biblical perspective.
-It seems that Solomon had enough spiritual insight even at that young age to know exactly what to ask for.
+Biblical understanding is the ability to see through a spiritual lens which gives us the ability to understand spiritual concepts but also to discern teachings [doctrines], people, things, and situations clearly and intelligently from God’s perspective.
+Solomon, taught by his father David had enough spiritual insight even at that young age to know exactly what to ask for.